ibm-cloud-docs/power-iaas-cli-plugin/v1-pi-help.md

 **Usage**: `list [--auxiliary=True|False] [--long] [--replication-enabled=True|False]`
 **Available Flags**:
 ```
   -a, --auxiliary             Filter auxiliary volumes if set to True or non-auxiliary volumes if False.
-True by default. (default true)
+True by default.
   -l, --long                  Retrieve all volume details.
   -r, --replication-enabled   Filter replication-enabled volumes if set to True or non-replication-enabled volumes if False.
-True by default. (default true)
+True by default.
 ```

 ---